-It’s National Cupcake Week, what more can I say it’s a Jenny baking fest going on here in the Let’s Talk Mommy household.
-This week I tend to whip up more cupcakes than are necessary and trying out various flavors and piping styles.
+What more can I say, it’s a Jenny baking fest going on here in the Let’s Talk Mommy household.
+I tend to whip up more cupcakes than are necessary and trying out various flavors and piping styles.
 I am the queen of cupcakes or I like to be known as that and if there is an occasion to celebrate I am bound to be bringing some kind of cupcake with me.
 I have been trying to get better at my decorating skills which is still in progress but practice makes perfect right?

 I also used the Oxo Good Grips measuring spoon set.
 Baking is so much faster and easier when you have good quality tools to rely on and use.
 I have always had a mix of measuring spoons and they get thrown in the drawer and lost forever after washing.
 A set never stays a set for me.
 I love these because you can separate them for easy washing and using while you bake and snap them together to store and keep them all together.
 It even comes with a leveller to scrap off the top so you get a perfect measurement every time.

 Lemon Cupcake Variations

 I made two sets of different cupcakes for my lemon celebrations for my friend’s birthday.
 Below I used a vanilla frosting and piped it onto my zesty lemon curd filled cupcake for a sweeter taste and still the same great meringue looking peaks.
 I used the same decorating bottle kit I did for the filling so it was really easy and quick to pipe on and sprinkle with some lemon sprinkles to finish it off.

 - 140 g 5oz self-raising flour